-The ‘Kansas ranch, premium reserve black angus, corn fed, 40 day aged, USDA certified, 350g, Rib eye steak’, to which you can add a casual half lobster, lived up to its pedigree promise thanks to some well-handled treatment on the Josper grill – nicely browned outside and still pink within, tender and with the right level of resistance to demolition.
+The ‘Kansas ranch, premium reserve black angus, corn fed, 40 day aged, USDA certified, 350g, Rib eye steak’,lived up to its pedigree promise thanks to some well-handled treatment on the Josper grill – nicely browned outside and still pink within, tender and with the right level of resistance to demolition.

 Perhaps the ‘New St Burger’ would have been more impressive if the competition in London wasn’t so hot right now – for £14, a seed-sprinked soft milk bun, some interesting tomato relish and a rather dense burger doesn’t cut the mustard any more.
 Sides include excellent triple-cooked chips in the requisite waxed paper-lined cup, gelatinous roast split bone marrow and cauliflower cheese or tomato salad.

 Dining at New Street Grill certainly requires an appetite both for a steakhouse menu and an hour or two of the City lifestyle.
 Alternatives on the same Old Bengal Warehouse site are Fish Market, the Old Bengal Bar, and the wine bar called New Street Wine Shop.